Survival of the least stimulated

 He’ll see straight up violence against women, and he’ll think that’s what sex is supposed to be like.
 Porn sites cater to those who are so deep in the rabbit hole that only extreme stuff gets them off anymore.
 And since the gates are open to anyone who can click “yes, I’m 18”, that sickening content is what kids will consider normal.

 Suddenly we’re raising a pretty messed up generation of kids because we want more, newer, weirder stimulation.
-We could barely handle early-days Facebook and Pornhub - how are our kids supposed to resist TikTok and increasingly extreme and immersive porn?
+We could barely handle early-days Facebook and Pornhub - how are our kids supposed to resist TikTok and increasingly immersive AI porn?
+More generally, how hard will it be for kids who are born today to resist intensely dopamine-hacking content, when they have been fed Cocomelon-type content from before they could even talk?

 The great pornification of society